tytydraco/yessleep/out/Something_Pursued_My_Uncle_In_Vietnam_Back_In_1967.md

 I was in the army and just arrived in Vietnam a month earlier.

-I was a naive 20-year-old and it was the first time I was this far away from home.
+I was a naive 20-year-old and it was the first time being this far away from home.

 I remember it was unbearably hot my first month there.